Aja (entertainer)

 Venus Nadya Oshun (born January 4, 1994), known professionally as Aja Miyake-Mugler (Note: Formerly as Aja LaBeija.) or better known mononymously as Aja (/ˈɑ:ʒə/ AH-zhə), is an American rapper, reality television personality and drag queen best known for competing on the ninth season of RuPaul's Drag Race and on the third and tenth seasons of RuPaul's Drag Race All Stars.

 Aja released her debut EP, In My Feelings, in 2018, followed by her debut studio album, BOX Office, in February 2019.
 Her second EP, ALL CAPS, was released in June 2019.
 She released Nail in the Coffin, a Halloween-themed EP, in collaboration with Shilow later that year.
 She was a contestant on the third season of Legendary on HBO Max, where she finished in 6th place with the House of LaBeija.

 Early life

 Aja was born on January 4, 1994, in Bedford–Stuyvesant, Brooklyn.
 She was raised by adoptive parents.
 Aja reconnected with her biological mother, Linda, later in life until her death in 2024.
 She used to suffer from PTSD and anxiety, which she attributed to her single-parent home, but stopped having panic attacks after starting drag.
 She lived as a trans woman for a year at age 18, later coming to identify as genderqueer after learning about non-binary gender identities.
 Aja identifies as a person of color.
-She is of African American and Puerto Rican descent.
+She is of African American, Puerto Rican, Egyptian and Nigerian descent.
+Specifically, her mother is of Puerto Rican (Indigenous Taíno and Arawak), African American and Egyptian heritage, and her father is African American with some Nigerian ancestry.